IREMY250/alx_be_shell/shell_permissions/README.md

 Tasks

-0. My name is Betty
+#!/bin/bash

+## 0-iam_betty
-Create a script that switches the current user to the user betty.
+This script switches the current user to the user `betty`.

-You should use exactly 8 characters for your command (+1 character for the new line) You can assume that the user betty will exist when we will run your scriptTasks
+## 1-who_am_i
+This script prints the username of the current user.

+## 4-empty
+This script prints an empty file called hello.